AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-mobile-proofs-not-open.md

 ---
-title: "Workfront Mobile: Cannot open proofs"
+title: 'Workfront Mobile: Cannot open proofs'
-description: "When a user attempts to open a proof in the Workfront Mobile app, the user sees the spinning loading indicator, but the proof does not load."
+description: When a user attempts to open a proof in the Workfront Mobile app, the user sees the spinning loading indicator, but the proof does not load.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 87318484-0e6d-4b56-b292-fef10fc9159a
 ---
 # Workfront Mobile: Cannot open proofs

 >[!NOTE]